-- 1. Create the necessary files that the license server startup script requires, including using the sentieon username: - /home/sentieon/release/latest is a symlink to the installation directory of the latest Sentieon software package - /home/sentieon/licsrvr is a folder to run the licsrvr service - /home/sentieon/licsrvr/licsrvr.lic is the Sentieon license file sudo install licsrvr.service /etc/systemd/system
+- 1. If you are using the licsrvr.service license server startup script found in the doc folder of the Sentieon® software release package, you will need to create the necessary files that the script requires, including using the sentieon username: - /home/sentieon/release/latest is a symlink to the installation directory of the latest Sentieon® software package - /home/sentieon/licsrvr is a folder to run the licsrvr service - /home/sentieon/licsrvr/licsrvr.lic is the Sentieon® license file

 Alternatively, you can edit the license server startup script to point to your specific username and/or file location information.
-The startup script is included with the release package.